hellenshengfy/hellenshengfy.github.io/content/en/posts/2023-09-25-zoomimage.md

 **Step 8.
 Cut the map**

-Because the whole map seems to be too large for me, I think it would be better to focus on surrounding area.
-Then I need to cut the map by my DIY mask.
+Because the whole map seems to be too large for me, I think it would be better to focus on the surrounding area.
+Then I need to cut the map using my DIY mask.

 (1) Create a new shapefile named "clip".
 Feature type to be polygon.